ooni/spec/backends/bk-005-ooni-run-v2.md

       "https://ooni.org/"
     ],

+    // (optional) `map` of default configuration options for this nettest,
+    // applied to every input.
+For nettests that take no input this is the only
+    // configuration surface.
+See section 3.1 for the configuration model.
+    "options": {
+      "http3_enabled": false
+    },

     // (optional) `array` provides a richer JSON array containing extra parameters for each input.
-    // If provided, the length of inputs_extra should match the length of inputs.
+    // If provided, the length of inputs_extra MUST match the length of inputs.
+    // Each entry is overlaid on top of `options` for its input (section 3.1)
+    // and MAY carry the reserved target-identity keys of section 3.2.
     "inputs_extra": [{
+           "target_id": "example/website",
            "category_code": "HUMR",
     }],